 Aircraftman 1st Class Colin Aveyard, 1028776, Royal Air Force Volunteer Reserve.

 Colin Aveyard, born in Ossett on the 24th September 1912, was the son of Minnie Aveyard and stepson of Ellis Wilson of Ossett.
-Colin Aveyard married Alice Wilkinson in Ossett in 1936 and they had a two sons: Anthony, born in 1938 and Keith H. born in 1939.
+Colin Aveyard married Alice Wilkinson in Ossett in 1936 and they had a son, Keith H. born in 1939.

 Colin Aveyard's mother Minnie Ross had married Hubert Aveyard in Ossett in the summer of 1900.
 Hubert Aveyard died aged 56 in 1926 and his widow Minnie remarried to Ellis Wilson in summer 1938 in Ossett.
 Ellis Wilson was born in Mirfield in 1885 and worked as a miner at Roundwood colliery.

 In September 1939, Colin Aveyard was living at 5, Sunnydale Park, Ossett with his wife Alice.
 He worked as a motor coach painter/sprayer and was also an A.R.P.
 Warden.
-The 1939 Register was continually updated and it shows that Alice re-married on the 20th September 1947 when she became Alice Robinson.
+The 1939 Register was continually updated and it shows that Alice re-married on the 20th September 1947 when she married Herbert Wilkinson and became Alice Wilkinson again.

 On the 13th September 1942, Wellington L7815 took off at 23:31 hours from RAF Lichfield and carrying 4 x 500 pound GP bombs, was detailed to carry out an attack on Bremen, Germany.
 Within minutes of lifting off, the port engine began to falter and the crew made an immediate return to base.
 Tragically, while turning finals, the aircraft spun out of control and crashed.
 A mere nine minutes had elapsed from the time of their departure.
 On impact the aircraft became a mass of flames and the crew of five were killed instantly.